Shikantaza: Background

-The inspiration for this teaching derives from a pivotal episode reportedly occurring sometime in the early 1220s (Song dynasty), at Tiantong Mountain Monastery (天童寺, also known as Jingde Monastery 景德寺, east of modern-day Ningbo).
-An exchange took place between the eminent Chinese Caodong teacher Rujing and his disciples.
-In particular, it focuses on an inspiration by one of Rujing's Japanese disciples, Dōgen, who would later found the Sōtō Zen sect:
+The centrality of this teaching within the Sōtō tradition derives from a pivotal episode reportedly occurring sometime in the early 1220s (Song dynasty) at Tiantong Mountain Monastery (天童寺, also known as Jingde Monastery 景德寺, east of modern-day Ningbo) depicting an exchange between the eminent Chinese Caodong teacher Rujing and his disciples.
+It is of particular importance for its account of an awakening experience by one of Rujing's Japanese disciples, Dōgen, who would later found the Sōtō Zen sect:

 Then, one day during late night seated meditation, Reverend Jing entered the hall and admonished the great assembly for sleeping, saying:

 "Inquiring into Zen is the sloughing off of body and mind [身心脱落].
 There is no need for burning incense, making prostrations, recollecting buddhas, practicing repentances, or reading sūtras.
-Just sit [in meditation] [祇管に打坐]; only then will you attain it."
+Just sit [祇管に打坐]; only then will you attain it."